HOME

 "... a workshop model which has been developed with a degree of intuition but has been positioned under the theoretical umbrella of the educational theorist Paolo Freire who emphasises dialogue, community, informal processes and the importance of lived experience in learning.

-...Cicada Press functions as a conventional editioning print workshop but our specific aims have always been educationally focussed, in support of the research priorities of our invited artists.
+...Cicada Press functions as a conventional editioning print workshop but our specific aims have always been educationally focused, in support of the research priorities of our invited artists.
 One specific and unique outcome has been the development of four Custom Printing courses so that students have a formal and measurable mechanism in which to interact with these artists in their creative process."